jeremielondon/nuts-hugo/content/Guide-des-francais-a-londres.md

 ﻿+++
-title = "A London guide for the French and Europeans" banner = "franais-londres-2000x1236.jpg" lead = "We make sure our adviceis as objective as possible.
-We don’t have any partnerships with the companies or organisations mentioned, or if we do, we will show that with a [p].
-Help us to be as informative as possible by sharing your tips and tricks in the comments." slug = "blog-guide" description = ""
+title = "A guide to London for expats" banner = "franais-londres-2000x1236.jpg" lead = "We provide advice and we aim to be as objective as possible.
+We don’t have any partnerships with the companies or organisations mentioned, or if we do, we will show it with a [p].
+We encourage contributions, you can help us keep our guide useful and informative for others, please leave your tips and tricks in the comments." slug = "blog-guide" description = ""
 +++